All of the World’s Money and Markets in One Visualization

 Learn More on the Voronoi App

-To learn more about this topic, check out this graphic on the returns of global stock markets in 2025.
+To learn more about the world’s largest companies, check out this graphic on Voronoi.

 Markets